Opening and Closing

 Don’t be Reckless with the Rim

-When opening the can, use a paint key instead of a typical screwdriver because it will bend, distort, or otherwise damage the lid, making it difficult to put back on.
+When opening a paint can, use a paint key instead of a typical screwdriver or other tool.
+Screwdrivers will bend, distort, or otherwise damage the lid, making it difficult to put back on.
 You can pick up a paint key, or paint can opener, wherever you purchase paint.

 When putting the lid back on the can, tap it with a rubber mallet instead of pounding it with a hammer.

-If you don’t have a mallet, place a piece of wood or an old book (or even a thick magazine) between the hammer and the lid and then carefully tap it down.
+If you don’t have a mallet, place a piece of wood or a book between the hammer and the lid and then carefully tap it down.

 Keep the Rim Clean

 If you wipe the edge of your brush on the rim of a paint can, you will end up with a rim full of accumulated paint.
-If you finsh the can, that’s not a problem, but if you want to reseal the can and save the paint, you will have trouble getting the lid on tight.
-Follow these tips to keep the rim clean:
+If you use up all the paint, that’s not a problem.
+But if you want to reseal the can and save it for later, you will have trouble getting the lid on tight.
+Follow these tips to keep the rim clean and clear:

 Poke holes in the rim with a medium size nail or awl so that paint drips back into the can and doesn’t accumulate in the rim.

-By taping the rim of a paint can into the shape of a “V” or an arrow, it provides a clean pour that leaves the rim clear for an easy clean up.
+Tape the rim of a paint can into the shape of a “V” or an arrow, to provide a cleaner pour that leaves the rim clearer during clean-up.

 Wipe out the rim regularly while you are working and just before putting on the lid.

-If the paint has dried in the rim, you can try to pry it out before replacing the lid – but be careful not to drop any dried paint into the can.
+If paint has dried in the rim, you can try to pry it out before replacing the lid.
+Be careful not to drop any dried paint into the can.

 While You are Working

-When you are using a brush, pour paint from the original can into another container (such as a plastic quart container sold at most paint stores), then dip your brush into the container, rather than the original can.
+When you are using a brush, pour paint from the original can into a paint tray.
 This will also allow you to close the original can while you are working and keep air from drying out the paint.

-By securely strapping a rubber band around the top of the paint can, it can be used to clean the edge of a paint brush – making a more efficient painting experience.
+Try securely strapping a rubber band around the top of the paint can.
+This can be used to clean the edge of a paint brush, making a more efficient painting experience.

 Cover the opening with a piece of plastic wrap before putting on the lid.
 The plastic will act as a gasket, creating a tighter seal.